wilkin547/docs.es-es/docs/visual-basic/language-reference/statements/of-clause.md

 ---
-title: "Of (Cláusula, Visual Basic)" ms.date: 07/20/2015 ms.prod: .net
+title: Of (Cláusula, Visual Basic) ms.date: 07/20/2015
-ms.reviewer:
-ms.suite:
-ms.technology: devlang-visual-basic
-ms.topic: article
 f1_keywords:
 - Of
 - vb.Of